DO

 And don’t be shy, language is not a barrier so don’t let it hold you back.
 Remember, Tapas Alley is more than just a meal; it’s an experience that captures the heart and soul of Spanish dining culture.

-And will only add to you Benidorm holiday.
+And will only add to your Benidorm holiday.

 You can spend hours meandering through the streets of Benidorm Old Town, soaking up the atmosphere and falling under the spell of this special part of the resort.